 "A short story will undergo hundreds of edits.
 It's done when it's done.
 I know it when I see it."

 By late Sunday afternoon, I'd followed Saunders' lead and gone over and over my Furious Fiction story.
 Perhaps not "hundreds" of times, but it felt like it.
-And finally, I had a short story that satisfied the brief and sent a shiver up my spine, which is how I know when it's done.
+And finally, I had a short story that ticked the boxes for the brief and sent a shiver up my spine when I read the last sentence, which is how I know when it's done.

-But part of my Furious Fiction routine is to delay submitting stories until after a final bedtime read on Sunday.
+But part of my Furious Fiction routine is to delay submitting stories until I've had a final pre-bedtime read on Sunday.
 So for several hours, I had the joy of having a short story in my head and on the screen that no one else knew.
-And I tweeted how this reminded me of something I'd heard Tim Finn say about the intimate relationship between the songwriter and a new song.
+And I tweeted how this reminded me of something I'd heard Tim Finn of Split Enz fame say about the intimate relationship between the songwriter and a new song:

 Other True Sentences

-October's Furious Fiction was not the first time I've drawn on true sentences and events from my life for a short story.
-For instance, I set The Al-Rabie Hotel (November 2020) at the Al-Rabie Hotel in Damascus, Syria — it opened with a "true" photo of me sitting in the hotel foyer in 1995.
-And I based Signs of the Second Coming (March 2021) on a primary school teacher who greeted my class with a beaming face after news of disasters because they heralded the Second Coming.
+October 2021's Furious Fiction was not the first time I've drawn on true sentences and events from my life for a short story.
+For instance, I set The Al-Rabie Hotel (from November 2020) at the Al-Rabie Hotel in Damascus, Syria — it opened with a "true" photo of me sitting in the hotel foyer taken while backpacking in Syria in 1995.
+And I based Signs of the Second Coming (in March 2021) on a school teacher who greeted our class with a beaming face on mornings after overnight disasters elsewhere in the world because he believed they heralded the Second Coming.

 LOVE WRITING FICTION?